 Entries close 2pm, Friday 6th March 2020

 Please remember that if you're bringing your students to support your speakers, they must be in full school uniform and accompanied by a Teacher from your school.

 They will gain free entry to watch the speeches on Wednesday 18th and Thursday 19th March 2020.

 Please submit a fully completed profile sheet for each of your school groups.
 Only once all profile sheets have been submitted will the full ticketing pack be prepared, so it is important you check that all groups are accounted for before arranging to collect your pack.

 However, we do still need the CGC to pick up the BUS and Media passes as well as any other important information that will need to be shared with all the groups.
-If the CGC is unable to pick up the packs, please advise the Schools Liaison Manager by email email@example.com.
-It is important you are available to collect from either location on either day, as packs will not be sent via post or courier.
+It is important that you are available to collect from either location on either day, as packs will not be sent via post or courier.